-At age 19, Harrison was the second youngest female track and field athlete in history to make the US Olympic Team.
-She was the first Tech track and field athlete to represent any country at the Olympic Games and only the second Hokie to become an American Olympian in any sport following Bimbo Coles who represented the United States in basketball in 1988.
+At age 19, Harrison was the second youngest female track and field athlete in history to make the U.S. Olympic Team.
+She became the first Tech track and field athlete to represent any country at the Olympic Games and only the second Hokie to become an American Olympian in any sport following Bimbo Coles, who represented the United States in basketball in 1988.

 COACH OF THE YEAR HONORS

 The 2014 season saw Frances Dowd and Stephan Munz named to the Capital One Academic All-America Team.
-In 2013, Alexander Ziegler was named by the USTFCCCA as the National Student Athlete of the Year as well as a Capital One Indoor Academic First Team All American.
-Frances Dowd won the NCAA Elite 89 Award for the 2012 NCAA Indoor season honoring the student-athlete with the highest GPA at the NCAA Championships.
-Kelly Phillips became a two time Capital One Academic First Team All American in 2011.
-Kelly also won the NCAA Elite 88 Award as the student athlete with the highest GPA at the NCAA Championships.
-For the 2014 season, 18 total Hokie track and field athletes were named to the All-ACC Academic Team.
-In addition, the women’s cross country team earned USTFCCCA All-Academic recognition for the eighth year in a row.
-In 2010, both Matej Muza and Kristi Castlin were honored as the ACC scholar-athletes of the year for track and field.
-Since 2004, 10 Virginia Tech track and field athletes have earned a total of 15 Academic All-America honors.
+In 2013, Alexander Ziegler was named by the USTFCCCA as the National Student-Athlete of the Year, as well as a Capital One Indoor Academic first-team All-American.
+Dowd won the NCAA Elite 89 Award for the 2012 NCAA indoor season as the student-athlete with the highest GPA at the NCAA Championships.
+Kelly Phillips became a two-time Capital One Academic first-team All-American in 2011, and she also won the NCAA Elite 88 Award as the student-athlete with the highest GPA at the NCAA Championships.
+The 2014 women’s cross country team earned USTFCCCA All-Academic recognition for the eighth year in a row.
+In 2010, both Matej Muza and Castlin were honored as the ACC Scholar-Athletes of the Year for track and field.
+Since 2004, 10 Virginia Tech track and field athletes have earned a total of 15 academic All-America honors.